 - 1. Baseline: Baseline scenario - including admission of China in the WTO - removal of quotas on textile to the US and the EU - 2.
-GBLO: Global Trade Liberalization - removal of all import tariffs and export subsidies - 3.
+GBLO: Global Trade Liberalization - removal of all import tariffs and tariff-equivalent NTBs - removal of all export subsidies - 3.
 GBL2: Global Trade Liberalization with Trade Facilitation - GBL0 with trade facilitating policies simulated by 2 percent annual increases in intra-Asian trade efficiency - 4.
-AFTA2: Asia Trade Liberalization with Trade Facilitation - remove all import tariffs and export subsidies within Asia - trade facilitating policies simulated by 2 percent annual increases in intra-Asian trade efficiency
+AFTA2: Asia Trade Liberalization with Trade Facilitation - removal of all import tariffs and tariff-equivalent NTBs within Asia - removal of all export subsidies within Asia - trade facilitating policies simulated by 2 percent annual increases in intra-Asian trade efficiency